 My real problem is w/ UO.
 Poorly made clothing from 3rd world countries that is a complete cop off of vintage styles.
 I have sold to them multiple times and seen my exact item copied and sold by the millions three months later – hence the reason for the Urban Renewal line.They also have a reputation for hiring young designers to do a line for them, then firing them and stealing their designs the next season.
 Again, just shady.
 Huge republican conglomerate that just really, really leaves a bad taste in my mouth.

-GAGposted about 6 years ago
+GAGposted over 6 years ago

 Chictopia sellers carry fashion forward products and ensure great customer experience.
 Click here if you are interested in selling your merchandise on Chictopia.

 I used to like A&F and Hollister and wear them because at the time, in England, it was something different amongst the sea of chavvy McKenzie, Playboy, Golddigga etc. t-shirts.
 Now somehow everyone is getting hold of the stuff and my town is now a sea of A&F and Hollister.
 Thankfully the general British public haven’t discovered American Eagle yet.
 Good thing cause their stuff is better quality than the others and sometimes they do some nice stuff with a little more variation than the other brands.
-I’m not a big wearer of the stuff but I would much rather be seen in AE than the others.posted about 6 years ago
+I’m not a big wearer of the stuff but I would much rather be seen in AE than the others.posted over 6 years ago

 American eagle has some really cute skirts, jeans, cardigans, etc. but you have to know what you’re looking for.
 I don’t have a problem with them.